we continue to explore the link between aluminum and Alzheimer’s when examining the causes and risk factors of the

 1. Al promotes beta-amyloid plaques in the brain at the same levels as those that are present in humans.

-2. Aluminum enhances brain inflammation by increasing nuclear factor kappa beta, a pro-inflammatory molecule.
+2. Aluminum enhances the brain inflammation by increasing nuclear factor kappa beta, a pro-inflammatory molecule.
 The molecule is usually present in the brains of persons who have Alzheimer’s disease.

 3. The element increases brain gene messenger RNA molecules similar to those that become multiplied with AD.

 4. Out of the many AD drug treatments tested to date, the use of aluminum chelator is so far one of the most effective therapeutic solutions yet.